Prof. dr hab. Marta Pasenkiewicz-Gierula

 - Studying mechanisms of action of selected membrane-active compounds of a therapeutic potential

-- Studying the mutual effects of non-lipid membrane components (peptides, carotenoids, etc.) on the structural organisation of the lipid bilayer
+- Studying the mutual effects of natural membrane components (peptides, carotenoids, etc.) on the structural organisation of the lipid bilayer

 - Revealing properties of pure cholesterol domains in bilayers oversaturated with cholesterol

 - Studying translocation of small and medium size molecules across bilayers

 - Assessment of mechanical properties of bilayers composed of various lipids